International Women’s Day: stories from our Perkboxers

 What do you think businesses can do to create a more welcoming and inclusive environment for women?
 Is there anything you’ve seen that works?

 Megan: Businesses can achieve this by providing visibility, communications and resources for women in their field.
-For example, in my previous role, we took inspiration from Google’s Women Techmakers Program to create a space for women to celebrate, inspire and learn from one another.
+For example, in my previous role, we took inspiration from Google’s Women Techmakers Programme to create a space for women to celebrate, inspire and learn from one another.

 On an individual level, I think it’s really important for leaders to role model ‘loud flexibility’ in the workplace.
 For example, by communicating that they are leaving early to go and pick their kids up, or working remotely, they give permission to others who may not feel comfortable to do the same.